interserver/mailbaby-api-samples/swagger-client/go/docs/DefaultApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **SendMailById**
-> GenericResponse SendMailById(ctx, subject, body, from, to, id, toName, fromName) Sends an Email
+> GenericResponse SendMailById(ctx, body, payload)
+Sends an Email

 Sends An email through one of your mail orders.